HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

   )
 }}

 In terms of the most common response headers received, the top five most common headers are: `date`, `content-type`, `server`, `cache-control` and `content-length` respectively.
 The most common non-standard header is Cloudflare's `cf-ray`, followed by Amazon's` x-amz-cf-pop `and `X-amz-cf-id`.
-Outside of content information (length, type, encoding), caching policies (expires, etag, last-modified) and origin policies (STS, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin)), [`expect-ct`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) reporting certificate transparency and the CSP [`report-to`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-to) headers are some of the most commonly used headers.
+Outside of content information (`length`, `type`, `encoding`), caching policies (`expires`, `etag`, `last-modified`) and origin policies (STS, [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin)), [`expect-ct`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Expect-CT) reporting certificate transparency and the CSP [`report-to`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/report-to) headers are some of the most commonly used headers.

-While some of these headers (e.g. `date` or `content-length`) may change with every request, the vast majority will send the send, or a limited number of variations for every request and this is where HTTP/2 header compression can provide benefit.
+While some of these headers (e.g., `date` or `content-length`) may change with every request, the vast majority will send the send, or a limited number of variations for every request and this is where HTTP/2 header compression can provide benefit.
 Similarly request headers often send the same data (such as the long `user-agent` header) over and over for every request.
 Therefore, to consider the impact we must look at the number of requests pages are making.

 {{ figure_markup(
   image="number-of-http-requests-by-percentile.png",